-I am a Research Fellow at Flatiron Institute Center for Computational Neuroscience working with SueYeon Chung and Eero Simoncelli.
+Previously, I was a Research Fellow at Flatiron Institute Center for Computational Neuroscience working with SueYeon Chung and Eero Simoncelli.
 I received my PhD in 2022 from MIT Brain and Cognitive Science working in the Laboratory for Computational Audition with Josh McDermott.
-During that time I was a Friends of McGovern Institute Graduate Fellow as part of the McGovern Institute, was a DOE Computational Science Graduate Fellow and was affiliated with the Center for Brains Minds and Machines.
-Previously I was an intern at Google, a research assistant with Nancy Kanwisher, and received undergraduate degrees in Physics and Brain and Cognitive Sciences from MIT.
+During that time I was a Friends of McGovern Institute Graduate Fellow as part of the McGovern Institute, was a DOE Computational Science Graduate Fellow, and was affiliated with the Center for Brains Minds and Machines.

-I will be starting as an Assistant Professor at Carnegie Mellon University in Fall 2025 in the Neuroscience Institute and Psychology Department.
+I will be recruiting students for Fall 2026.
+I can advise students through the Neuroscience Institute or the Psychology Department.
 I will also be able to advise students in the Machine Learning Department.
-Feel free to reach out if you are interested in working in my group!
+Please include the phrase “Student Inquiry” with the program title you plan to apply to if you email about interest in working in my group!

 Current Research